Jocadbz/power-mode/README.md

 Convenience huh?

-This was created mainly for my own personal benefit, but i'm uploading this to Github so i don't randomly lose it on a distro-hopping event.
+This was created mainly for my own personal benefit, but i'm uploading this to GitHub, so I don't randomly lose it on a distro-hopping event.

+### Installation

+Just grab the file on the releases section and copy it to `/usr/bin`.

 ### Note:
 "The manual for this software is available on the *src* folder"